Hexatown/docs/microsoft/usecases/fasttrack/Keep devices always up to date/index.md

 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/keep-devices-always-up-to-date
 ---
-Windows as a service enables Windows 10 to keep itself up to date for the lifetime of your devices through simple, always-improving updating processes, with high levels of application compatibility, minimal effort and cost, and&#x2014;most importantly&#x2014;no more big deployment projects.
+Windows as a service enables Windows 10 to keep itself up to date for the lifetime of your devices through simple, always-improving updating processes, with high levels of application compatibility, minimal effort and cost, and most importantly no more big deployment projects.

 ## Test for application compatibility